pandas-dev/pandas/doc/source/user_guide/io.rst

 .. note::

-   Since ``xpath`` identifies the parent of content to be parsed, only immediate desendants which include child nodes or current attributes are parsed.
+   Since ``xpath`` identifies the parent of content to be parsed, only immediate descendants which include child nodes or current attributes are parsed.
    Therefore, ``read_xml`` will not parse the text of grandchildren or other descendants and will not parse attributes of any descendant.
 To retrieve lower level content, adjust xpath to lower level.
 For example,